RideOn-App/RideOn/README.md

 ## Model

-RideOn has two schemas and we have used MongoDB a NoSQL database.
+RideOn uses MongoDB a NoSQL database and it has two schemas.

 **rideSchema**
 This Schema is designed to hold the information about the rides posted.